‘It was intolerable’: Ottawa local testifies at trial of ‘Freedom Convoy’ organizers - Sylvan Lake News

 One of the anticipated witnesses is Zexi Li, the lead plaintiff in a proposed class-action lawsuit against the organizers on behalf of people who live and work in downtown Ottawa.

-Gawman told the court she is also a plaintiff in the lawsuit.
+Gawman told the court she is also a plaintiff in the lawsuit, and Leir said she registered on behalf of the church.

 Under cross-examination, she said she was physically able to walk the streets if she wanted to, and was physically able to get to her office.

+Barber’s lawyer Diane Magas suggested she may have been exaggerating when it came to how often the horns were honking, since there are several videos from the convoy that don’t feature any horn honking.

-Barber’s lawyer Diane Magas asked whether Gawman saw people wearing Canadian flags who were jovial.
+Magas asked whether Gawman saw people at the protest wearing Canadian flags who were jovial.

 “Some were, and some weren’t,” she said.